RTEMS/rtems-docs/user/start/depend.rst

 some of the GNU tools such as those in the ``binutils`` package cannot.

 The release packages of the RSB when unpacked have top level file names that are too big to build RTEMS.
-You need to change or rname that path to something smaller to build.
+You need to change or rename that path to something smaller to build.
 This is indicated in :ref:`released-version`.

 .. _msys2_parallel_builds: